-Well-crafted position papers can serve as an excellent preparatory tool for Model UN conference participants.
-A position paper can be used either as a device for internal preparation among the members of a delegation or as a public statement of your delegation's positions on the issues being discussed at the Conference.
-AMUN requests that all delegations submit public position papers to the Conference but also strongly suggests that each delegation prepare internal position papers which more clearly and completely define their nation's perspective.
+Well-crafted position papers can serve as an excellent preparatory tool for Model United Nations conference participants.
+A position paper can be used both as a device for internal preparation among the members of a delegation and as a public statement of your delegation's positions on the issues being discussed at the Conference.
+AMUN requests that all delegations submit public position papers to the Conference but also strongly suggests that each delegation prepare internal position papers which more clearly and completely define their country's perspective.